AnaBondiguel/Project-Prioritization-Client-2/README.md

     <br />

-  The front end code is categorised into folders based on their purpose:
+  The front end code is categorised into different folders based on their purpose:

-  - The assets folder contains images and the manual testing excel. @mui folder contains the styling framework for the app.
+  - The doc folder contains images and the manual testing excel.

+  - The @mui folder contains the styling framework for the app.
-    The components folder contains components that make up each page of the website.
-The pages folder contains the code for each page, and the components from the components folder are imported into each of these pages.
-The service folder contains code that communicate with back-end code.
-The utils folder contains StateContext.jsx and StateReducer.jsx.
-The tests folder contains code for Jest testing for all the functionalities of our app that interacts with users.

   - The components folder contains components that make up each page of the website.
 Some of these components are reused throughout the website such as the ticketTable in the tickets folder.
-And some main website components such as Header, Logo, Navbar.
-And we also put page componets into their own folders.
-Such as ticket folder, we put the Headers of the tikcet relavent pages into it, and also the most important component ticketTable.
-In user folder, we put signin, signup and also profile form components into it.
-In header, there are Searchbar and AccountPopover components in it.
+We also have some main website components such as Header, Logo, and Navbar, and put page components into their own folders.
+For example, we put the headers of the tickets relevent pages into the ticket folder.
+The most important component is TicketTable.

-  - The pages folder contains all the pages will display on the main screen or the "Outlet /" Part from react-dom-router.
+  - The pages folder contains all the pages will be displayed on the main screen or the "Outlet /" Part from react-dom-router.

-  - config folder contians axios connecting settings.

-  - services folder are Api action to connect to the Back-end
+  - The service folder contains code with API action that communicates with back-end code.

-  - utils folder are GlobalContext and Reducer we will use in our project.
+  - The utils folder contains StateContext.jsx and StateReducer.jsx.
+We used GlobalContext and Reducer in our project.

+  - The tests folder contains code for Jest testing for the functionalities of our app that interacts with users.

-  - cypress folder is for Cypress test only.
+  - The cypress folder is for Cypress tests only.

-  - tests folder is for some manually test.
+  - The config folder contains Axios connecting settings.

+  - The user folder contains signin, signup and profile forms.

+  - The header folder contains Searchbar and AccountPopover components.

+  - The archives folder contains Ana's all the initial front-end code for employee users to create, delete, edit, submit, and search tickets.

     <br />